sandinmyjoints/requests-review/review.rst

          GET /pub/WWW/TheProject.html HTTP/1.1
          Host: www.w3.org

-Without the full specification in minute detail, all programmers everywhere wouldn't be able to agree on how the thing works, so they would make systems that failed because they couldn't talk to each other [#]_; small and not-so-small differences would crop up because of ambiguity, or unusual situations not anticipated or addressed in the specification, or mistakes, or faulty assumptions.
-(Computers make zero assumptions of their own; they have a way of making explicit every single one of yours.)
+Without a full specification in minute detail, all programmers everywhere wouldn't be able to agree on how the thing works, so they would make systems that failed because they couldn't talk to each other [#]_; small and not-so-small differences would crop up because of ambiguity, or unusual situations not anticipated or addressed in the specification, or mistakes, or faulty assumptions.
+Computers make zero assumptions of their own; they have a way of making explicit every single one of yours.

 The HTTP 1.1 specification is hundreds pages of dense imperative technical jargon.
 Most people don't want to invest the time to even read it, let alone understand it in full.
-Someone has to do it.

-Here's a terrible analogy, but it's the best I can do: this is kind of like if no one were born knowing English, but a book existed that explained in detail all the rules of English (in some other language, but really the analogy would be better if it existed in another medium entirely, like if the rules of English could be described by a system of smells): a few people would labor to understand the book, and reduce it to smaller more useful themed bits that the rest of us could use.

-That is the act of someone translating a spec such as HTTP into working code.
+But someone had to do it; someone had to translate it into working code.

 Code
 ----